superloopnetwork/superloop/README.md

 {% endif %}
 hostname {{ nodes.hostname }}
 ```
 Notice there is a section called 'audit_filter' at the top of file.
-This audit filter should be included in all templates.
+This audit filter should be included in all templates of Cisco and F5 platform.
 This tells superloop which lines to look for and compare against when rendering the configs.
 In other words, superloop will look for only lines that begin with 'hostname'.
 If you have additional lines that you want superloop to look at, simply append strings seperated by a comma like so...
 ```
 ['hostname.*','service.*','username.*']
 ```